terodea/PG-DBDA/Mod06-BigDataTechnologies/05-PIG/readme.md

 	- The result of a Foreach is another bag
 	- Elements are named as in the input bag

--Positional References:
+- Positional References:
-	-Fields are refered to by positional notation or by name(alias).
+	- Fields are refered to by positional notation or by name(alias).
-	-
 		```
 			students = LOAD '\students.txt' USING PigStorage() AS (name : chararray,age:int,gps:float);
 			DUMP A;
 		```
 - Group:
-	-The GROUP and COGROUP
+	- The GROUP and COGROUP
 - DUMP:
 	- display output results, will always triger exection
 - STORE: